shawenyao/jekyll-now/_posts/2020-09-06-Homebrewing-RetroPie.md

 comments: true
 ---

-Customizing the launch sequence of RetroPie
+Customizing the launch sequence of RetroPie.

 ```bash
 # /opt/retropie/configs/all/autostart.sh